stefanpejcic/dev.openpanel.com/docs/updates.md

 If you wish to update before the scheduled release, you can manually apply the update by downloading the [update scripts from GitHub](https://github.com/stefanpejcic/OpenPanel/tree/main/version).

+### What is Updated
+The OpenPanel project consists of:
+- Two independent panels: **OpenPanel** and **OpenAdmin**.
+- Terminal commands: **OpenCLI**.
+- Multiple Docker images.
+- Related services: **FloatingIP**, **FileWatcher**.
+- Configuration files that integrate these components.

+Files located in `/etc/openpanel/` are **never updated**.

+Panels, CLI, and services are updated only when necessary—specifically, when changes are made to that part of the system.
+For example, **OpenAdmin** will only be updated if the changelog indicates modifications specific to OpenAdmin.
+This approach minimizes interruptions and ensures stability.

 ### Version check
 Latest version available for update is published on github, you can use it for checks in third-party code:
 ```